ieee-sun/zh-word-cloud/README.md

 >
 > *As You Like It* by William Shakespeare - Wordcloud

-One of demo is using `jieba-tw`  as zh-Hant environment:
+One of our demo is using `jieba-tw`  as zh-Hant environment:
 ```
 # ZH ENVIRONMENT CONSTANT